Battlemech/Autonomous-Agents/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. For training execute the `run_training.sh` file
+1. For training execute the `run_training.sh` file.
-2. To see the results execute the `run_inference.sh` file
+2. To see the results execute the `run_inference.sh` file.

 Note: The reposetory comes with a pre-trained model.
 To start from scratch, delete the ppo_franka.zip in the franka_move folder.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>